 Rock bolts are typically grouted and post-tensioned bars used to anchor unstable, jointed, or fractured rock masses together.
 Mechanical methods or resin can be used in place of grout to bond or secure the rock bolt to the rock.
 Rock bolting/reinforcement is typically used where there is not enough room to construct a containment system such as a rock fence or a catchment ditch.

 GeoBuild has experience utilizing a variety of anchoring methods to deliver an optimum solution.
 Typically, the rock face is stabilized using rock bolts and then protected from further damage using shotcrete or mesh facing.

 Where space is available, the installation of rock fencing, catchment ditches, and other elements can be used to contain falling rocks.
 Our team not only has the expertise to select and define the appropriate methods, but to also effectively and safely install our designs.

-Anchored mesh is a wire mesh that is hung tightly on the face of a rock slope and anchored to the slope with rock bolts in order to contain falling rocks.
+Anchored mesh is a wire mesh that is hung tightly on the face of a rock slope and anchored with rock bolts in order to mitigate rock fall potential.
 Depending on the rock condition, the steepness of the slope, and the available space, our design engineers select the most appropriate solution to address the challenges associated with each unique site.